mtlong29/MySite/_posts/notes/2017-09-02-javascript-dom-and-the-event.md

 ### Learn More

-For more on addEventListener() see the MDN page for addEventListener <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener" target="_blank">here</a>.
+For more on addEventListener() see the MDN page for addEventListener <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">here</a>.

 ## Event Bubbling and Delegations